Welcome to Conway Borough, Pennsylvania

 Above: "Welcome to Conway" sign donated to the Borough by the Conway Civic Women's Club

 Council: A Workshop meeting is held the 1st Wednesday of each month at 7pm.
 The Regular monthly meeting is held the 3rd Wednesday of each month at 7pm.
-All meetings are held in the Conway Volunteer Fire Department Hall on Foote Street.
+All meetings are held in the Council Chambers at the Conway Municipal Building, 801 First Avenue.

 Planning Commission: Meetings are held the 4th Tuesday of each month at 7pm at the Conway Volunteer Fire Department on Foote Street. (subject to having business to conduct).